-Arlington Heights isn't quite as much of a destination spot as Arlington Center is when it comes to dining out.
-While the center of town has a number of restaurants featuring many different types of cuisine (including American, Thai, Indian, Turkish, Italian, Argentinian, Japanese, and Chinese), the heights only has a handful of spots.
-But a few of these eateries in Arlington Heights are quite good, including a Mexican restaurant called La Posada Restaurante that may be tiny in size, but certainly big on taste.
+Over the years, Arlington Heights has been seen as a little sibling to Arlington Center when it comes to dining, as it hasn't typically been as much of a destination spot as the center of town is when it comes to restaurants.
+While the Arlington Center has a number of restaurants featuring many different types of cuisine (including American, Thai, Indian, Turkish, Italian, Argentinian, Korean, Japanese, and Chinese), the heights only has a handful of spots from which to choose.
+But a few of these eateries in Arlington Heights are really quite good, including a Mexican restaurant called La Posada Restaurante that may be tiny in size, but is certainly big on taste.

 Located just east of the Park Avenue intersection right in the heart of the business district of Arlington Heights, La Posada is nevertheless easy to miss.
 It is about as small a restaurant you'll find for dining in and is just one of many little shops stretching along this section of Mass.
 Ave, making it somewhat invisible, especially to drivers trying to maneuver through this often-congested area.
 The interior of the restaurant may look a bit familiar to some, and for good reason; La Posada resides in the spot where a number of eateries have been, including Something Savory and Heights Cuisine.
 The space is a bit plain, but has some nice touches that dress it up a little, including a multi-colored tile floor, warm lighting coming from a counter area to the right, curtains on the front windows, some exposed brick, and various memorabilia and photos that reflect the heritage of the people behind the place.